-For trade receivables, intercompany receivables (involving sales in the ordinary course of business) and contract assets, the Company applies a simplified approach in calculating ECLs.
+For trade receivables, the Company applies a simplified approach in calculating ECLs.
 Therefore, the Company does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
 The Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.